 Looking for something for that special person?
 Or just making your own Christmas list?
 Hopefully, these 50 affordable gift ideas for architecture lovers will inspire you.

-Amazingly, this list started out as just 10 a couple of years back but steadily grew as I realised I had bookmarked so many design pieces based around houses and architecture over past weeks and months.
-I could have gone on longer, but 50 seemed as high as I could reasonably go.
-This year I have gone through the list and updated it, removing items no longer available and adding in new ones.
+Amazingly, this list started out as just 10 a few years back but steadily grew as I realised I had bookmarked so many design pieces based around houses and architecture over the past weeks and months.
+I could have gone on longer, but 50 seems as high as I could reasonably go.
+This year I have gone through the list and updated it, removing items no longer available and adding new ones.
 A freshen up if you like.

 So in no particular order, here we go…